AntoniosHadji/goquotemonitor/README.md

 TODO:

+[*] Add http server for UI to manage config data  (Work in Progress) [ ] Clean up tests to work with data in config table
 [ ] Monitor asset balance in hot and warm
 [ ] Intelligently switch between hot and warm quotes as needed
-[ ] Add http server for UI to manage config data
 [ ] Create mechanism to shutdown goroutines instead of just CTRL-C to exit.
-[ ] Clean up tests to work with data in config table
-[X] Current quote parameters are hard coded into the executable.
-[X] Remove other hard coded configuration

-    - account-id
-    - trade desk ids
-    * asset ids

 To run:
 -------